-In addition, as the cumulative number of Gold Coins acquired by a team through mineral exchange increases, the team will be subject to a higher minimum level of difficulty, as shown below:
+In addition, as the cumulative number of Gold Coins acquired by a team through mineral exchange increases, the team will be subject to a higher minimum level of difficulty.
+However, the Gold Coins exchanged with each mineral thereafter will be multiplied by a certain factor.
+The mechanism is as shown below.